 Indeed, after the clarification provided by the Court in Snider and the addition of criminal penalties added to N.D.C.C. § 43-07-02, the consequences of not being licensed as a contractor for work performed in North Dakota can be significant.
 Now, not only can a contractor forfeit its right to payment for services provided before licensure, but the contractor could also be facing criminal fines and even imprisonment.

-If you have questions about business licensing or specific issues about doing business in North Dakota, contact business attorneys Sean Foss or Steve Welle at O’Keeffe O’Brien Lyson Foss online or by calling 701-235-8000 or 877-235-8002.
+If you have questions about business licensing or specific issues about doing business in North Dakota, contact business attorneys Sean Foss or Steve Welle at O’Keeffe O’Brien Lyson Attorneys online or by calling 701-235-8000 or 877-235-8002.